 From the petroleum and seafood industries to government services, human resource professionals keep Alaska strong by matching the most qualified employees with the state’s economic engines.
-Through their expertise, HR professionals have indirectly contributed to bringing Alaska’s unemployment rate down to a seasonally adjusted rate of 6.5 percent as of 2015, the lowest it has been since before the recession of 2009.
+Through their expertise, HR professionals have indirectly contributed to bringing Alaska’s unemployment rate down to a seasonally adjusted rate of 6.2 percent as of August 2019, continuing its steady, downward trend since a high of 8 percent in August 2009.

 Job Descriptions for Human Resource Professional in Alaska’s Major Employment Industries

 HR careers in Alaska can generally be placed in two basic categories: government and the private sector.
-A review of job descriptions provides a better understanding of the nature of HR job functions with major employers from each sector (from a survey of job vacancies taken in May 2015 and shown for illustrative purposes only):
+A review of job descriptions provides a better understanding of the nature of HR job functions with major employers from each sector:

-Human resource professionals in the private sector must be adaptable and possess a range of skills and education to compete for positions in a diversified field.
-Examples of HR job descriptions in Alaska’s private sector include:
+Human resource professionals in the private sector must be adaptable and possess a range of skills and education to compete for positions in a competitive field.
+Examples of HR jobs in Alaska’s private sector include:

 - HR Business Partner with ASRC Energy Services in Anchorage – This experienced professional will have a broad understanding of all areas within the HR field.
-The incumbent will oversee recruiting, conduct an analysis of problems, devise and implement solutions, as well as serve as the point of contact between management and employees.
+They will oversee recruiting, conduct an analysis of problems, devise and implement solutions, and serve as the point of contact between management and employees.

 Local, State and Federal Government